NezSpencer/RealTimeVote/README.md

 # RealTimeVote
-A real time voting platform built with firebase and MPAndroid chat.
+A real time voting platform built with firebase and MPAndroid chart.
 Vote and see/monitor the results(displayed graphically) immediately